top of page

 Reputable workplace giving platforms charge corporate clients, not charities.
 Be wary of any platform that charges charities a listing fee or takes a percentage of donations.
 GoodCompany, for example, is free for charities and passes 100% of credit card donations directly to the charity.

-Ease of setup and ongoing management
+Ease of setup and management

 Consider how much time your team will need to invest.
 Can you set up your profile without specialist help?
 Is the dashboard intuitive?
 Can you update your listing, add volunteering roles, and access reports without contacting support?